kreludan/chokato/README.md

 ## To-Do List

-Looks like it's presently not working for the Fruit Machine or Anchor Management.
-Fix before working on adding the others.
+Fixes for the following:
+* Fruit Machine
+* Anchor Management
+* Neopian Bank Interest

+Underwater Fishing can be done for each pet every day.
+Currently the script only fishes with your currently active pet; need to get it to do so for all four.

 There are a few more dailies the script should also visit---
 * Tombola